-- If banks cannot quickly raise sufficient new capital... - Fall in lending capacity may produce persistent credit crunch - Negative impact on economy may cause a feedback loop (via bank profits, PDs, and LGDs) - In expansions, symmetric effects would allow banks' to expand their lending capacity, but final effects unlikely to be symmetric: - Banks can pay dividends or keep surplus capital - $\mbox{ Equilibrium lending likely to be demand driven }$ - Feedback effects are likely to be more limited - Preventing capital-driven credit crunches may require... - Cyclical adjustment of capital requirements - Arranging for contingent capital injections in bad times
+5. By symmetry, banks would find it much easier to expand their lending in good times

+However, the effects are unlikely to be symmetric:

+- Banks can pay dividends or keep surplus capital - Equilibrium lending is likely to be demand driven - Feedback effects are likely to be more limited - 6.
+Preventing capital-driven credit crunches may require... - Cyclical adjustments in capital requirements (CR) - Arranging for contingent capital injections in bad times